Denton County Divorce Lawyer

 Alimony & Divorce

 Note that alimony can be a nuanced matter, as Texas law allows for temporary spousal support while the divorce case is pending and, in certain situations, permanent alimony after separation.
+Courts examine multiple factors such as the length of the marriage and each spouse's income and employment prospects for determining alimony eligibility and its duration.

 Visit our page on Alimony to learn more about how the courts may decide a spousal maintenance award.